ventoy/Ventoy/README.md

 [【How to report a successfully tested image file】](https://github.com/ventoy/Ventoy/issues/1195)

 # Ventoy Browser
-With Ventoy, you can also browse ISO/WIM/IMG/VHD(x)/EFI files in local disk and boot them.
+With Ventoy, you can also browse ISO/WIM/IMG/VHD(x)/EFI files in any of your disk's and boot them.
 [Notes](https://www.ventoy.net/en/doc_browser.html)

 # VentoyPlugson
-A GUI Ventoy plugin configurator.
-[VentoyPlugson](https://www.ventoy.net/en/plugin_plugson.html)
+You can configure Ventoy with [VentoyPlugson.](https://www.ventoy.net/en/plugin_plugson.html)

 # Features
 * 100% open source
 * Simple to use
-* Fast (limited only by the speed of copying iso file)
+* Fast (limited only by the speed of copying the image file)
 * Can be installed in USB/Local Disk/SSD/NVMe/SD Card
 * Directly boot from ISO/WIM/IMG/VHD(x)/EFI files, no extraction needed
 * Support to browse and boot ISO/WIM/IMG/VHD(x)/EFI files in local disk